Burned-out buildings and armed gangs in Lagos despite president's plea

 By Angela Ukomadu

-LAGOS, Oct 23 (Reuters) - Gangs armed with knives and sticks blocked major roads in Lagos on Friday, with many angered by a speech by Nigeria's president in which he appealed for calm but failed to condemn the killing of protesters demanding an end to alleged police brutality.
+LAGOS, Oct 23 (Reuters) - Gangs armed with knives and sticks blocked major roads in Lagos on Friday, with many angered by an appeal by Nigeria's president for an end to demonstrations against police brutality that turned violent when protesters were shot.

 A highway leading to the international airport was obstructed by blockades manned by groups of young men demanding cash from motorists.
 Buses whose drivers refused to pay were destroyed, a Reuters witness said.

-To the east of Lagos, in the Ibeju area of Lekki, armed men chased away police and several police stations were burned to the ground.
-Petrol stations were closed and cash machines were not working in parts of the city.
+To the east of the city, in the Ibeju area of Lekki, armed men chased away police and several police stations were burned to the ground.

-Violence in Nigeria's sprawling commercial hub, a city of 20 million, has escalated since Tuesday night, when a curfew was announced.
+Violence in Africa's biggest city has escalated since Tuesday night, when a curfew was announced.

 Amnesty International said soldiers and police killed at least 12 protesters in Lekki and Alausa, another Lagos district on Tuesday.
 On Thursday, Amnesty, Human Rights Watch and 40 other groups called for an "immediate and thorough investigation" into the incident.